 Nurses Christian Fellowship is a ministry of InterVarsity Christian Fellowship USA.
 Since 1935, NCF has been encouraging practicing nurses, nursing students and faculty to integrate their Christian faith and nursing practice.
 As both a ministry and a professional organization, NCF provides support, networking opportunities and a Christian voice within nursing.

 The purpose of the Texas A&M Health Science Center Student Governing Board (SGB) is, first and foremost, to work for the betterment of the Texas A&M Health Science Center (TAMHSC) by serving the Executive Office in an advisory capacity on issues pertinent to its students.
-The SGB shall act as the official voice of the students of TAMHSC to its CEO and central administration.
+The SGB shall act as the official voice of the students of the TAMHSC to its CEO and central administration.
 Furthermore, the delegates of the SGB shall work to educate and stimulate student involvement in student affairs across component boundaries, assist in communicating TAMHSC-wide issues to all students, consider matters of policy and their implications on professional and graduate education, and assist in the advancement of sound public policy as it relates to the TAMHSC as deemed appropriate.

-The mission of the Honor Society of Nursing, Sigma Theta Tau International, is to support the learning, knowledge and professional development of nurses committed to making a difference in health worldwide.
-The international honor society began in 1922 and has now grown to include more than 400 chapters that are associated with university schools or colleges of nursing in 85 countries.
+The mission of the Honor Society of Nursing, Sigma Theta Tau International, is advancing world health and celebrating nursing excellence in scholarship, leadership and service.
+The international honor society began in 1922 and has now grown to include more than 500 chapters that are associated with university schools or colleges of nursing in 90 countries.

 On May 15, 2011, the College of Nursing’s Phi Iota chapter was named as a new charter chapter in Sigma Theta Tau International.
-This chapter is active in bringing together nursing students and professional nurses in the area.
-Nursing undergraduate and graduate students as well as nursing professionals may be inducted into the organization.
+The chapter is active in bringing together nursing students and professional nurses in the area.
+Nursing undergraduate and graduate students, as well as nursing professionals, may be inducted into the organization.
 Membership into Sigma Theta Tau International is by invitation.